Locietta/xanmod-kernel-WSL2/README.md

 Sending an issue to let me know bugs, missing features or anything else.

-Or open a PR if you'd like to improve this.
+Open a PR if you'd like to improve this repo.